-Maintaining Certification
+Maintaining Credentials

-The National Board requires recertification every 5 years to promote professional development for Certified Medical Interpreters.
-The recertification requirements have been developed to promote maintenance of the skills and knowledge required for competent medical interpretation and to provide an opportunity for interpreters to strengthen and expand their knowledge and skills.
+In order to promote professional development for Hub-CMIs and CMIs, the National Board requires renewal every 4 years for Hub-CMIs and every 5 years for CMIs.
+The renewal requirements have been developed to promote maintenance of the skills and knowledge required for competent medical interpretation and to provide an opportunity for interpreters to strengthen and expand their knowledge and skills.
 To achieve this purpose continuing education units are only accepted for training directly related to medical interpretation.

-By requiring recertification, the National Board protects patient's safety, honors patient's right to obtain services of a competent interpreter, and prevents interpreters certified in the past to lag on field experience.
+By requiring your credential to be renewed, the National Board protects patient's safety, honors patient's right to obtain services of a competent interpreter, and prevents interpreters certified in the past to lag on field experience.

-In establishing a recertification time period, the National Board considered the need for ongoing professional development in terms of skill maintenance and knowledge expansion, while also considering the relative stability of medical terminology as well as the constancy of language skills over time.
+In establishing a renewal time period, the National Board considered the need for ongoing professional development in terms of skill maintenance and knowledge expansion, while also considering the relative stability of medical terminology as well as the constancy of language skills over time.
 The National Board determined that while continual professional development is essential, the pace of change in the field of medical interpreting is relatively slow.
-Based on these factors the National Board has determined that a 5-year recertification cycle will best promote continuing professional development.
+Based on these factors the National Board has determined that a 4-year renewal cycle for Hub-CMI and a 5-year renewal cycle will best promote continuing professional development.

-Recertification Requirements
+Renewal Requirements

-To maintain certification all CMIs must recertify every 5 years by participating in education directly related to medical interpretation.
+To maintain the credential all Hub-CMIs must renew every 4 years and CMIs every 5 years, by participating in education directly related to medical interpretation.